inexorgame-obsolete/blog-data/post/2017/02-19-a-breeze-of-2017.md

 ## Hackathon 2017
 We really loved our first [Hackathon](https://inexor.org/blog/2015/12-17-hackathon-2015-report) and it will not be the last.

 Right now we are planning the **Inexor Hackathon 2017**.
-It will be likely somewhen in Summer and in some southern area of Germany.
+It will be likely at some time in Summer and in some southern area of Germany.
 As soon as we know more we will publish a standalone announcement.
 Thanks to Fohlen to push these plans forward!

 Of course everyone will be welcomed at the Hackathon.
 No matter if you already contributed to Inexor or just like the project or just heard of us because of the Hackathon announcement.
 Last time we had a few new people just being curious who gave it a shot and we would love to see this repeating.